Andy Ibáñez Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.77 team ERA ranks sixth across all league pitching staffs.
+- The Rangers' 3.81 team ERA ranks sixth among all league pitching staffs.

-- The Rangers give up the fifth-fewest home runs in baseball (77 total, one per game).
+- Rangers pitchers combine to surrender 79 home runs (one per game), the sixth-fewest in baseball.

-- Heaney gets the start for the Rangers, his 15th of the season.
-He is 5-4 with a 3.98 ERA and 76 strikeouts in 72 1/3 innings pitched.
+- Perez gets the start for the Rangers, his 16th of the season.
+He is 7-3 with a 4.38 ERA and 56 strikeouts through 84 1/3 innings pitched.

-- The left-hander last appeared on Tuesday against the Chicago White Sox, when he went 5 2/3 innings, allowing two earned runs while giving up five hits.
+- The left-hander last pitched on Thursday against the Chicago White Sox, when he threw seven innings, allowing two earned runs while giving up four hits.

-- The 32-year-old has an ERA of 3.98, with 9.5 strikeouts per nine innings, in 14 games this season.
-Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.